The Cardinals’ Ten Greatest Pitchers

 Originally drafted by his boyhood team in the Atlanta Braves, Wainwright was traded to the Cardinals in 2004; in his first full year at the big league level in 2006, he worked well as a middle reliever—but when Jason Isringhausen suffered a year-end injury as St. Louis booked its ticket to the postseason, Wainwright was asked to fill in.
 The Cardinals may not have won it all without a locked-in Wainwright, who threw 9.2 scoreless innings while striking out 15, walking two, saving four games and winning one.

 After some deep thought, the Cardinals plugged Wainwright into the starting rotation in 2007, and he quickly evolved into one of the league’s best; from 2008-10, he produced a 50-22 record, winning a league-high 19 in 2009 and following that up with 20 wins in 2010.
-In those two seasons, Wainwright finished second in the NL Cy Young Award vote—even as he received more first-place tallies than winner Tim Lincecum in 2009.
+In those two seasons, Wainwright finished second in the NL Cy Young Award vote—even as he received more first-place checkmarks than winner Tim Lincecum in 2009.

 Wainwright’s ascension hit a wall in 2011 when he was forced to undergo Tommy John surgery, missing the entire season.
-But the procedure has served him well, as he has since returned to Cy-worthy form—leading the NL with 19 victories in 2013 to help lead the Cardinals to a NL pennant, and notching 20 more wins in 2014 with a career-best 2.38 ERA and three shutouts.
+But the procedure has largely served him well, as he has since returned to Cy-worthy form—leading the NL with 19 victories in 2013 to help lead the Cardinals to a NL pennant, and notching 20 more wins in 2014 with a career-best 2.38 ERA and three shutouts.

 Contracted with the Cardinals through 2018, Wainwright looks to expand on a legacy already dripping with great achievement.